LeoCatsune/LeoCatsune/README.md

 I started learning back in 2015 with [Scratch](https://scratch.mit.edu), and then continued advancing my knowledge and skills.

-I'm currently a High School student, and I spend a large amount of my spare time working on various personal projects.
+I'm currently a student, and I spend a large amount of my spare time working on various personal projects.

+## Username Changes

+> **Last Updated:** 2023-05-08

+So, as of recently, I decided to properly switch up my presence online.
+As such, I've started to use the username **LeoCatto** (or some variation thereof,) in various places.

+This account, and other code-related ones, will be kept as-is.
+This will only be affecting my social and personal accounts.

+This decision stems from a long runnnig matter of personal association, and just general preferences.

+You can find the updated links to my socials [on my website](https://delta.is-a.dev/).

 ## I use...

 <!--start:use-->
 - NodeJS
 - TypeScript
+- Rust
 <!--end:use-->

 ## I'm learning...

 <!--start:learning-->
-- TypeScript
 - Rust
 <!--end:learning-->